fridaetc/README/README2.md

 `import AgilityComponents from 'agility-components';`

 ### Api
-Functions that returns promises (reject, resolve) for specified api calls `AgilityComponents.Api`
+Functions that returns promises (reject, resolve) for specified api calls.
+Resolve will send back the data
+Reject will send back an error with a type and a message `AgilityComponents.Api`

 #### apiCall